chukse/Jared-Goff-Predictive-Analysis/README.md

 ## Contributions

 Contributions to this project are welcome!
 If you have ideas for improvements or new features, feel free to fork the repository and submit a pull request.
 Please ensure that your contributions adhere to the project's coding standards and include relevant tests.

+## License

+This code is all written in Markdown, and you can directly copy and paste it into your `README.md` file in your GitHub repository.